-I like to supply buyers with an overview of the whole deal so they know exactly what they can expect.
+I like to furnish buyers with a road map of the entire deal so they understand exactly what to expect.

-These are my nine steps to purchasing a home.
+These are my nine steps to buying a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm happy to answer questions you have about this information.
+When you're ready to get started, simply contact me here or e-mail me at .
+I'm glad to address any questions you have about this information.

-There are many things you'll want to do before you start searching for a home.
+There are many things you should do before you start looking for a home.

-You'll probably want to put together an outline of must-have features, plan for what school districts you'd like to live in, and begin working on your budget.
+You'll want to create an outline of items you want to have, plan for what neighborhoods and school districts you'd like to live in, and begin working on your budget.

-Keeping your mortgage payment less than a third of your net monthly income is a good principle to adhere to.
+Ensuring your mortgage payment is less than a third of your net monthly income is a good principle to adhere to.

 Step 2 – Connect with a real estate agent

 We can schedule a time to meet so we can talk about why you want to buy a home and get an idea of your plans for the future.

 We'll discuss the mortgage and housing industries, other economic factors that might affect your purchase today or in the future, as well as neighborhoods and schools in the Covina area.